 Since being elected to the Holy See in March 2013, Pope Francis has gone on an unprecedented spree of reform, liberalization, and outreach.
-In the process, he's accomplished an enormous amount, breaking bureaucratic logjams, increasing accountability, and refocusing the Church's role in ministering to the needy.
+In the process, he's accomplished an enormous amount, breaking bureaucratic logjams, increasing accountability, and refocusing the Church's role in ministering to those in need.

-Francis has denounced human trafficking and people smuggling in much harsher terms than his predecesors, calling it a disgrace, a crime against humanity, and a humiliation of those affected by it.
+Francis has denounced human trafficking and people smuggling in much harsher terms than his predecessors, calling it a disgrace, a crime against humanity, and a humiliation of those affected by it.

 Shortly after his election, Pope Francis created a Secretariat for the Economy to address waste, fraud, and incompetent accounting in the Vatican Bank.
 He even threatened to shut the bank down if it didn't become more transparent.